mesosphere/marathon-lb/README.md

 Some templates may be overridden using app labels, as per the [labels section](#app-labels).
 Strings are interpreted as literal HAProxy configuration parameters, with substitutions respected (as per the [templates section](#templates)).
 The HAProxy configuration will be validated for correctness before reloading HAProxy after changes. **Note:** Since the HAProxy config is checked before reloading, if an app's HAProxy labels aren't syntactically correct, HAProxy will not be reloaded and may result is stale config.

+Here is an example for a service called `http-service` which requires that `http-keep-alive` be disabled:

 ```json
 {